It’s a chilly morning; -9°C or 15°F if you use the imperial system. Let's warm up by talking about radio studios.

 Here is an example of the Elephant Studios that’s part of London South Bank University’s multidisciplinary studio complex for students.
 Credits LSBU website.

+Keep safe.
 And stay warm.